Canada: Prince Edward Island

 “We were pleased with the road conditions in most places and the local drivers were VERY friendly to cyclists.
-PEI was far more beautiful than I anticipated.
-Everything looked new!
-And people took such good care of their properties.
+PEI was far more beautiful than I anticipated...
 Everyone was very friendly and welcoming.” - Donna C.

 Start: Charlottetown, PEI, The Great George, 09:00, day one.
 Please contact us to arrange alternate pickup location.
 Optional transfers from Nova Scotia are $75 per person and depart the day before the tour begins from downtown Halifax at 18:00 or Halifax Airport at 18:30, arriving in Charlottetown at ~22:00.

 Finish: Charlottetown, PEI, The Great George, 15:00, day six.
 Optional transfers to Halifax, Nova Scotia are $75 pp and arrive at ~20:00.

 Meet in Charlottetown for a transfer to North Cape by 11:30.
 Following bicycle introductions and familiarization, and a picnic lunch, you will cycle to Kildare Cape where the island’s first European visitor Jacques Cartier remarked “the fairest land 'tis possible to see!”
 Finish with a ride towards Alberton and into Northport and your beautifully located waterfront inn.
 LD (Meal inclusions provided for guided trips only.
 Self-guided trips include breakfasts only)